spatie/livewire-filepond/README.md

 - `required`: Make the file input required.
 Default: `false`.
 - `disabled`: Disable the file input.
 Default: `false`.
 - `placeholder`: Placeholder text for the file input.
 Default: `Drag & Drop your files or <span class="filepond--label-action"> Browse </span>`.
+- `accept`: Specifies the types of files that the user can select.
+It accepts a comma-separated list of allowed file extensions or MIME types.
+For example, `accept="image/*"` allows any image file, and `accept=".pdf,.docx"` restricts the input to PDF and Word documents.
+Note that this attribute is not a secure way to enforce file types, as it only serves as a hint to the browser; server-side validation is still required to ensure that only the correct file types are accepted.

 Additionally, you can also pass [any property that the Filepond component accepts](https://pqina.nl/filepond/docs/api/instance/properties/).
 Make sure to use kebab case the property.
 For example, to set the maximum number of files to 5, you can do this: